GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Acknowledgment

-This work was supported in part by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health under Award Number T32DK137525 and the Mayo Clinic and Arizona State University Alliance for Health Care Collaborative Research Seed Grant Program.
+This work was supported in part by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health under grant T32DK137525, the National Science Foundation under grant IIS-2402650, and the Mayo Clinic and Arizona State University Alliance for Health Care Collaborative Research Seed Grant Program.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding organization.